 Microchimerism and maternal tolerance during pregnancy

 During pregnancy, there is a bi-directional exchange of cells between the mother and the fetus, called microchimerism.
 In response to this cellular infiltration, the maternal immune system induces tolerance for fetal cells.
 This crosstalk between the maternal-fetal dyad, via cellular exchange, has co-evolved in mammals since the dawn of internal gestation, over 100 million years ago.
 We aim to understand the role of fetal cells and immune tolerance in maternal-fetal health outcomes.
+Working with Cottage Hospital, we are currently recruiting pregnant people for the Maternal Health Study.
+This project is part of a larger Microchimerism Team, with the goal of understanding the role of microchimerism in health and disease.

-Maternal-Fetal Conflict & Health
+Maternal-Fetal Conflict & Postpartum

 Understanding the link between breastfeeding behavior, inflammation, and maternal health

 Breastfeeding evolved as bi-directional exchange between mother and infant, however, much of the research on the benefits of breastfeeding are studied from the health of the infant.
 Here we aim to use an evolutionary and biologically-informed approach to understand the effects of breastfeeding behavior on maternal health outcomes.
+See the summary of our work on breastfeeding and immune function here.

 © 2020 Boddy Lab